Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Non-Stückelberg symmetries

-In the point-particle example, the fact that the energy and momentum exhibit a non-equilibrium 't Hoof anomaly owes to the fact that the particle is an open system and can freely exchange energy and momentum with an environment.
-Such anomalous behavior, however, does not always arise because of interactions with an environment.
-For example, the diffusive phason mode in a quasicrystal owes its existence to a $U(1)$ shift symmetry with no corresponding Noether current~\cite{Landry quasicrystal}.
-We will see other examples of non-equilibrium 't Hooft anomalies that arise in closed systems in subsequent sections of this work.
+In the point-particle example, the fact that space and time translations are NSS owes to the fact that the particle is an open system and can freely exchange energy and momentum with an environment.
+Such behavior, however, does not always arise because of interactions with an environment.
+For example, the diffusive phason mode in a quasicrystal owes its existence to a $U(1)$ NSS with no corresponding conserved current~\cite{Landry quasicrystal}.
+We will see other examples of NSS that arise in closed systems in subsequent sections of this work.

 It can be shown that if we build the the effective action exclusively from terms furnished by the coset construction, then our Goldstone fields are gaugeable; see \S\ref{Gauge fields and the Maurer-Cartan form}.
-This observation raises the questions: what kinds of terms are invariant under the global symmetry group but are not gaugeable?
+As a result, the fields furnished by the cosets are secretly Stückelberg fields in which the external gauge fields have been set to trivial background values.
+This observation raises the question: what kinds of terms are invariant under the global symmetry group but are not gaugeable?
+That is, how do we used a coset construction method to formulate actions with NSS?
 To answer this question, consider

 Evidently $g_a$ transforms by conjugation under the gauge symmetry defined by~(\ref{right-gauge sym}) and is invariant under all global (i.e. physical) $\cG$-symmetry transformations.
 Notice that $g_a\in\cG$, while the Maurer-Cartan forms are Lie-algebra valued.
 To turn $g_a$ into a Lie algebra-valued object, we need only take the log, that is